School for American Crafts: Dartmouth College

 The School for American Craftsmen was formally opened at Dartmouth College in Hanover, New Hampshire on January 14, 1945.
 The American Craftsmen's Council and Aileen Webb organized the program in cooperation with the Dartmouth College Student Workshop.
-Virgil Poling, directory of the workshop and a member of the Council, became the School's Director of Training.
+Virgil Poling, director of the workshop and a member of the Council, became the School's Director of Training.
 In Dartmouth Alumni Magazine, Dartmouth College stated that their support was meant to be temporary, a two-year commitment to get the School started.

 The first group of teachers included Linn Lovejoy Phelan and Marianne Haile in ceramics, Alden Hewes Wood and Miss Sammy Tate in metalworking, Robert Frederic Heartz in weaving, Eva Crockett in textiles, and Ernest Brace in woodworking.
 The first students were a Marine and a Seabee, veterans funded through the G.I.
 Bill.
 Seabees were uniformed men who did construction work in combat areas as part of the United States Naval Construction Battalions.

 The first classes were held in Hallgarten Hall and Bissell Hall, built in 1867 as the College's gymnasium.
 The top floor of Bissell Hall hosted the woodworking shop while the basement provided space for the ceramics shop.
 At Hallgarten Hall, the main floor and basement were devoted to metalworking, and another two floors to textiles.
 The Council also purchased a mill in Lyme and a retired church in Haverhill for future use as continuation centers.

 The training program planned to offer three terms in the "freshman" year, with a potential for continuation of up to two years.
 Because of the emphasis on becoming self-supporting, all teachers were producing craftsmen.
 Mornings were spent on classes; afternoons on production work.
 Classes included theory, technique, use of tools, design, marketing and pricing.
 Students worked cooperatively in craft-specific shops in a setting for large quantity production.
 The ability to engage in production work in a group setting was seen as good training for specific skills and as offering a potential career avenue, which could enable craftsmen to support themselves while doing "creative work of an individual character."

 Student designs, if approved by a specialist committee, could be put into production and sold through America House in New York city or other craft organizations.
 A "good product" was defined as one that displayed "beauty of design", was technically well executed, was functional (meeting a "real need of use or decoration"), could be part of a ‘line’ of other products, was compatible with fashion trends, and had a reasonable price point for production.
 In this way, America House provided a "clinical laboratory" and "testing ground" for the SAC artists.